istio/istio.io/content/docs/tasks/traffic-management/fault-injection/index.md

 ## Understanding what happened

 You've found a bug.
-There are hard-coded timeouts the microservices that have caused the `reviews` service to fail.
+There are hard-coded timeouts in the microservices that have caused the `reviews` service to fail.

 The timeout between the